Shane Kgoele: Supreme Court of Appeal: 2023–present

 In October 2023, the Judicial Service Commission interviewed Kgoele again, this time for four new vacancies at the Supreme Court of Appeal.
-During the interview, Xola Petse, the Deputy President of the Supreme Court, told Kgoele that senior members of the Supreme Court had criticised her writing skills as "not concise and underpinned by linear reasoning, focusing on material facts only".
+During the interview, Xola Petse, the Deputy President of the Supreme Court of Appeal, told Kgoele that senior members of the Supreme Court of Appeal had criticised her writing skills as "not concise and underpinned by linear reasoning, focusing on material facts only".
 Kgoele took issue with this criticism, saying that it was too generalised to be constructive, but other commissioners pointed out that Kgoele had only submitted co-authored judgements with her application, making it difficult for the panel to evaluate her writing ability.
 Petse also said that, in Kgoele's 2022 interview, he had advised her that, "you are not ready to ascend to the Bench of the [Supreme Court] and that more acting stints would help you perfect your judgment writing skills" – but that Kgoele had subsequently declined an invitation to spend more time as an acting judge in the Supreme Court.

 Nonetheless, after the interviews, the Judicial Service Commission recommended Kgoele and Fayeeza Kathree-Setiloane for appointment, declining to fill the other two vacancies.
 The recommendation was controversial: although Kathree-Setiloane had been viewed as a frontrunner, several commentators said that it was "puzzling" that Kgoele had been selected when other equally or better-qualified candidates, such as David Unterhalter, had not.
 In the subsequent media furore, the Judicial Service Commission released an explanation of its decision process, saying in respect of Kgoele that some commissioners were "not convinced" by Kgoele's performance and grasp of the law, but that she had nonetheless received the requisite 12 of 23 votes from commissioners.
 In November, President Cyril Ramaphosa confirmed Kgoele and Kathree-Setiloane's appointment with effect from 1 December 2023.